HHS/TANF-app/README.md

 $ cp .env.example .env
 ```

 2.)
-Replace secrets in .env with those found in the "Development Credentials - TANF.md" file.
-If you don't have access to this file please reach out to someone in the Raft Mattermost channel.
+Replace secrets in .env with actual values.
+To obtain the correct values, please contact the Product Manager.

 3.)
 Start the backend via docker-compose: